illuzen/davinci_wifisd/README.md

 5) Insert the wifi sd card into the sd port.

-6) Start the printer.
-This will power on the wifi sd card.
+6) Plug in the printer and power it on.
+This will power on the wifi sd card, creating a wifi network after a couple minutes.

-7) Get a computer with a functioning wifi card and connect to the wifi card.
+7) Get your computer with slic3r and a functioning wifi card and connect to the wifi card.
 The wifi network should be named "WIFISD" and the password will probably be 12345678 unless someone changed it.

 8) Open /client/3d_print in a text editor and set the SLIC3R variable to the path to your installation of slic3r.
 Save and close the file.

 9) Get a .stl file you want to print and run the /client/3d_print script with the name of the .stl file as the first argument, leaving off the suffix.

 Example: